Ahmed203096/bosta-assessment/README.md

 ✅ API Integration – Fetches shipment details from a mock API ✅ Responsive Design – Works on mobile, tablet, and desktop

+**Assume**
+-tracking contains only from Numbers

+**Extra Features**
+✅ Frontend validation on tracking Number to contains only from Numbers

 **Tech Stack**
 React.js – Frontend Framework
 CSS (Styled Components / Bootstrap/React Bootstrap) – For styling